ApolloAuto/apollo/modules/prediction/README.md

   for the obstacles.

 ## Input
-  * Obstacles from the perception module (future work)
+  * Obstacles from perception module
+  * Localizaton from localization module

 ## Output
-  * Obstacles additionally with predicted trajectories (future work)
+  * Obstacles additionally with predicted trajectories